 What To Do With Leftover Broccoli Stems & Stalks

 We steam a lot of broccoli in our house.
-My oldest daughter Nell especially enjoys steamed broccoli but mostly the florets and not the stems.
+My oldest daughter Nell especially enjoys steamed broccoli but mostly the florets, not the stems.

 And then there is the stalk.
-You don't often see a recipe requiring just the stalk although my youngest daughter Maddie prefers thin, raw slices of the stalk from the upper end near the head.
+You don't often see a recipe requiring just the stalk, although my youngest daughter Maddie prefers thin, raw slices of the stalk from the upper end near the head.

 The perfect way to use up these broccoli stems and stalks is to make cream of broccoli soup.
 You'll find it is warming and comforting on its own or is the perfect addition to all sorts of casserole recipes.

 - Heat a medium saucepan over medium heat for 4 - 5 minutes.

 - When the pan is hot, add the butter and oil.

 - Once the butter is melted, add the onion and celery and saute until the vegetables are translucent and start turning golden.